ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 extensions with code points `23` and `42`, the "unsupported_extensions" member would contain the value `[23, 42]`.

-If the Leader's input share contains two extensions with the same type, then the Leader MAY abort the upload request with error "invalidMessage".
+If the same extension type appears more than once among the public extensions and the private extensions in the Leader's input share, then the Leader MAY abort the upload request with error "invalidMessage".

 (Note that validation of extensions is not mandatory here because it requires the Leader to decrypt its input share.
 The Leader also cannot validate the